 The cost of filing an SR-22 is often low.
 Having an SR-22 on your record does not look good.
 An SR-22 on your record will increase your auto insurance premium until the certificate is removed.

 Driving without car insurance in Michigan is never a good idea.
-It can result in fines, license suspension, and even jail time.
+This could end up in fines, license suspension, and even jail time.
 Plus, it can add points to your license, leading to further penalties.
 So, be wise, and always have car insurance before hitting the road.

-Even though the costs are higher than average, Michigan drivers are required to get auto insurance.
-Adding coverage or raising your current limits is advised for most drivers to safeguard assets better.
-However, it could be time to look for less expensive coverage if you’re concerned about a rise in your premiums.
+Even though the costs are higher than average, it is mandatory for Michigan drivers to get auto insurance.
+It is best advised to add coverage or raise the current coverage to safeguard your assets better.
+However, it is always better to compare and find less expensive coverage that fits your budget.